From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: Time Quasicrystal (TQC): general definition

-The time-dependent coefficients $h_1(t)$ and $h_2(t)$ are activated and deactivated periodically allowing for a controlled temporal evolution of the system.
-The definitions of $h_1(t)$ and $h_2(t)$ are critical for controlling the dynamics of the system.
-The piece wise definition ensures that the effects of the ITF and the driving terms do not overlap in time, allowing for distinct and potentially non-trivial time evolution dynamics.
-This can lead to a rich phase structure, especially when considering the interplay between disorder and driving.
+The time-dependent coefficients $h_1(t)$ and $h_2(t)$ are switched on and off periodically, enabling a controlled temporal modulation of the system's evolution.
+Precisely defining $h_1(t)$ and $h_2(t)$ is essential for managing the system's dynamics, as their piecewise structure prevents overlap between the effects of the ITF and the driving terms.
+This separation allows for a clear, stepwise evolution, which can give rise to non-trivial dynamical behavior.